-Everyone knows about Oktoberfest in Munich, but it’s not the only big October Festival in Germany.
-In fact, the Freimarkt in Bremen, which starts the second week of October, attracts over 4 million people per year over 17 days!
+Most people have heard about Oktoberfest in Munich, but it’s not Germany’s only big Fall Festival.
+The Freimarkt in Bremen, which starts the second week of October, attracts over 4 million people yearly over its 17 days!
 What is the Bremen Freimarkt?
-This 1000 year old festival is the largest festival in Northern Germany.
-Although it started out as a “Free Market”, meaning that merchants were free to sell any of their wares.
-Today the Freimarkt is more of a Carnival or Funfair with hundreds of rides and attractions, as well as parades.
-There are still many booths and stalls selling everything from crafts to treats to food.
-And of course, there are Beer Tents.
+This 1000-year-old festival is the largest in Northern Germany.
+Although it started as a “Free Market“, meaning that merchants were free to sell any of their wares.
+Today, the Freimarkt is more of a carnival or funfair with hundreds of rides, attractions, and parades.
+Many booths and stalls will still sell everything from crafts to treats to food.
+And, of course, there are Beer Tents.…

 ISCHA FREIMARKT!!